quicwg/base-drafts/draft-ietf-quic-qpack.md

 A string literal without a prefix length noted is an 8-bit prefix string literal and follows the definitions in [RFC7541] without modification.

-## Stream Types
+## Instructions

-QPACK instructions occur in three locations, each of which uses a separate instruction space:
+There are three separate QPACK instruction spaces.
+Encoder instructions ({{encoder-instructions}}) carry table updates, decoder instructions ({{decoder-instructions}}) carry acknowledgments of table modifications and header processing, and header block instructions ({{header-block-instructions}}) compress a header list by referring to the QPACK table state.

+Encoder and decoder instructions appear on the unidirectional stream types described in this section.
+Header block instructions are contained in HEADERS and PUSH_PROMISE frames, which are conveyed on request or push streams as described in {{HTTP3}}.

+### Encoder and Decoder Streams

+QPACK defines two unidirectional stream types:

- - The encoder stream is a unidirectional stream of type `0x48` (ASCII 'H') which carries table updates from encoder to decoder.
+ - An encoder stream is a unidirectional stream of type `0x48` (ASCII 'H').
+   It carries an unframed sequence of encoder instructions from encoder to decoder.

- - The decoder stream is a unidirectional stream of type `0x68` (ASCII 'h') which carries acknowledgements of table modifications and header processing from decoder to encoder.
+ - A decoder stream is a unidirectional stream of type `0x68` (ASCII 'h').

- - Finally, the contents of HEADERS and PUSH_PROMISE frames on request streams and push streams reference the QPACK table state.
+   It carries an unframed sequence of decoder instructions from decoder to encoder.

 <!-- s/exactly/no more than/  ? -->
-There MUST be exactly one of each unidirectional stream type in each direction.
-Receipt of a second instance of either stream type MUST be treated as a connection error of HTTP_WRONG_STREAM_COUNT.
+HTTP/3 endpoints contain a QPACK encoder and decoder.
+Each endpoint MUST initiate a single encoder stream and decoder stream.
+Receipt of a second instance of either stream type be MUST treated as a connection error of type HTTP_WRONG_STREAM_COUNT.
 These streams MUST NOT be closed.
-Closure of either unidirectional stream MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.
+Closure of either unidirectional stream type MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.

-This section describes the instructions which are possible on each stream type.

-## Encoder Stream {#encoder-stream}
+## Encoder Instructions {#encoder-instructions}

 Table updates can add a table entry, possibly using existing entries to avoid transmitting redundant information.
 The name can be transmitted as a reference